tencentyun/intlcloud-documents/product/云智大数据平台服务/信鸽/ios_access/ios_api_intl.md

 * appKey: appKey applied through the frontend, i.e., the Access Key
 * delegate: Callback object

-_**Note: The parameters required by the API must be entered correctly; otherwise, TPNS will not be able to push messages correctly for the app.**_
+_**Note: The parameters required by the API must be entered correctly.
+Otherwise, TPNS will not be able to push messages correctly for the app.**_

 **Example**